Fall 2026 2-K Admissions Timeline

 What Are 2-K Program Settings?

 There are two settings for 2-K. You can choose to apply to any setting.
-Each setting offers the same high-quality early care and learning to New York City's two-year-old children.
+Each setting offers the same high-quality early care and education to New York City's two-year-old children.

 NYC Early Education Centers (NYCEECs)